lldb3/seafile-docker/README.md

 ## Quickstart

-* Write the following `docker-compose.yml` configuration.
+* Use the provided `docker-compose.yml` configuration.
 You should change environment variables as needed.
 * Start the services with `docker compose up -d`
 * Check the logs: `docker compose logs -f`.
 The setup should be complete once you see that
   * Mysql db is listening for incoming connections